frederic-perez/AmE-dictionary/data/idioms.md

 __night and day__
 __nincompoop__ _n_ A silly, foolish, or stupid person.
 __nine to fivers__
-__nip (something) in the bud__ :three: [:scroll: Alludes to destroying a flower bud before it blooms.]
+__nip (something) in the bud__ :six: [:scroll: Alludes to destroying a flower bud before it blooms.]
 To stop, cease, or prevent something at the beginning or early phase, before it becomes too difficult or unmanageable. _I’ve noticed that Tommy’s getting in the bad habit of chewing with is mouth open.
 Let’s nip that in the bud._
 __nip in the bud__
 __nitpicking__ An act or instance of pointing out or complaining about every flaw that one comes across (in or about something), no matter how small, petty, or insignificant.
 Sometimes hyphenated. _You might disregard my points as just nitpicking, but you’ll appreciate it when you get an A+ on this paper._
 __nitty-gritty__
 __nix__
-__no big deal__ :two::hammer: _No big deal, but it looked sloppy._
+__no big deal__ :dart::three::hammer: _No big deal, but it looked sloppy._
 __no biggie__
 __no cap__ _slang_ Really; seriously.
 “Cap” is short for “capping,” slang for lying. _No cap—that girl is seriously into you!_
 __no cover__ No additional cost for entry or entertainment (called a cover charge), as at a bar, club, or restaurant. _When we were in college and money was tight, we only went out to bars and clubs that had no cover._
 __no dice__ :two::hammer:
+__no doubt__
 __no good deed goes unpunished__ :two: Due to the cruelty, ignorance, or selfishness of the world or others, one’s good deeds or good intentions will often result in more trouble than they are worth.
 An ironic and sardonic twist on the more standard moral that “no good deed goes unrewarded.”
 __no hard feelings__ :two::hammer:
 __no holds barred__ :three: __1__ (in wrestling) With no restrictions on the kinds of holds that are used. __2__ Used to convey that no rules or restrictions apply in a conflict or dispute. _No-holds-barred military action._ _This book takes a no-holds-barred approach to taking personal responsability._ :es: sin tabúes
 __no kidding__
 __no less than__ :dart:
 __no longer__
-__no matter how you slice it__ Regardless of how a situation is analyzed, viewed, or portrayed, the truth of it remains unchanged. _No matter how you slice it, the drastically lower sales numbers this year are bad news for the company’s prospects for growth._
+__no matter how you slice it__ :two: Regardless of how a situation is analyzed, viewed, or portrayed, the truth of it remains unchanged. _No matter how you slice it, the drastically lower sales numbers this year are bad news for the company’s prospects for growth._
 __no nonsense__ _adj_ Totally serious; with no tricks or deceit.
 Hyphenated before a noun. _The new manager is very no nonsense in how he deals with customer complaints._ _We’re going to start adopting a no-nonsense approach to the problem._
 __no offense__ :three: What I have said or am about to say is not meant to offend or insult you, even though it could be interpreted that way. _No offense, but I think it may be time you cleaned up your kitchen._
 __no one in his/her/their right mind would (do something)__ No one who is sane would consider doing something; someone would have to be crazy to do something. _Everyone knows Jake is a mess—no one in her right mind would date him._